discord-php/DiscordPHP/README.md

 $websocket->run();
 ```

+### Documentation

+Documentation can be found [here](https://teamreflex.github.io/DiscordPHP/), however it is very basic at the moment.
+If you need more help please ask as it says below.

 ### Help

 If you need any help feel free to join the [DiscordAPI Server](https://discord.gg/0SBTUU1wZTY56U7l) and ask in the `#php_discordphp` channel.
 Tag `@Uniquoooo` if you need any help specific to the API.

-### Documentation

-Work will be started on documentation after the API has been finished.

 ### Other Libraries